storybookjs/react-native/docs/src/pages/testing/react-ui-testing/index.md

 For structural testing, we are testing whether or not it has following content:

--   A title with "Login in to Facebook"
+-   A title with "Log in to Facebook"
 -   Two inputs for the username and password.
 -   A submit button.
 -   An error screen to show errors.